ctm/mb2-doc/src/tournaments.md

 tournament starts, then when it starts, you'll be included.
 If you change your mind, just uncheck the box.

-After a tournament has started, if the tournament supports late registration and there is a seat available, you can click the check-box and join that tournament in progress.
+After a tournament has started, if the tournament supports late registration, you can click the check-box and join that tournament in progress.
+If there is a seat open, you'll be seated immediately.
+If not, a new table may need to be created and that will only be done when there are enough movable players (players not in a hand) on the existing tables to move enough to create a new table, but keep things balanced.

-If late registration is available and all the seats are occupied, you will not be allowed to join until someone busts.
-There is not yet a waitlist, so if more than one person is waiting for a seat to open, the first to click after it is open will get it and the other(s) will be shut out.

-Eventually, mb2's late registration will have the option of allowing new tables to be created as needed, but until then, if you want to be sure you get a seat, sign up before the tournament starts.

 ## Creating